robert-sergio/scrapper_exercice_bairesdev/README.md

-# scrapper exercices for bairesdev
+# scrapper exercises for bairesdev

 > Scrappers used to capture data from www.freeimages.com as an exercise to BairesDev